ENG4366 – Fiction and Film

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course assumes a good proficiency in written and oral English

-Students must turn in an essay of 5 standard pages (2000 words) by a stated deadline during the semester.
+- Students must turn in a first draft of the term paper by a stated deadline during the semester.

 All movies will be shown during the semester, but not during regular seminar teaching.
 This is not obligatory, but strongly recommended.
 See schedule for details.